Ximene Trencavel-10 June 1355

 ‘But he is considered an ally.’

 The Earl clicked his tongue.
 ‘So he is, I am sorry, I should not have speculated, there is no hard evidence.
-Anyway he will be taking a hundred of his own soldiers to Foix.
+Anyway, he will be taking a hundred of his own soldiers to Foix.

-By the way, Payne de Roet, and his family are coming with us.
+Oh, another piece of information, Payne de Roet, and his family are coming with us.
 It is the ideal opportunity to evacuate him.
 If our invasion of Armagnac later in the year results in all-out war, Beaufort could become impossible to defend.’

 ‘Lovely horse!
 Has she actually given it to you?’